jpafrota/learning-java/README.md

-# learning-java
+# What is this repository about?

-Destined to practice, study and exercises using Java and related frameworks.
+This repo contains exercises, theory, and small projects destined to learn and practice Java and related frameworks.
+It consists of small modules from different courses and concepts.